Hittite grammar: Stem ablaut

+There are examples of various radical mi-verbs that lack synchronic ablaut, though they may historically derive from originally ablauting paradigms.
+In certain cases, one ablaut grade was generalized to the entire term paradigm.
+For instance, Kloekhorst argues that the non-ablauting verbs ānš-^{zi} ("to wipe") and hane/išš-^{zi} ("to wipe") once formed a singular ablauting pair, itself reflective of Proto-Indo-European h₂ómh₁-s-ey ~ h₂mh₁-s-énti.
+Other non-ablauting Hittite verbs probably emerged due to the action of sound laws rendering both the strong and weak stem of the Proto-Indo-European term identical.
+For example, both stems of the originally ablauting aorist léwk-t ~ *luk-ént would yield the Hittite form lukk-, which is reflected in the non-ablauting verb lu-uk-ta ("to set fire to").
+Besides radical verbs, there are also non-ablauting terms formed via certain affixes, such as fientive suffix -ešš-, or the denominative suffix -ye/a-.

 Basic negative adverbs

 The negation adverb is natta ("not"); nāwi translates "not yet", while lē translates "don't...!" in orders and prohibitions ("imperatival negative"); lē can be used with the imperative or, in NH, with the present with an imperatival negative meaning.
 Another use of lē is the "categorical negative", an emphatic negation in an obvious context which can be translated as "certainly not", e.g., "A blind man certainly doesn't see, a deaf man certainly doesn't hear, a lame man certainly doesn't run".

-Negative adverbs are usually put right before the verb, in pre-verbal position; in rhethorical questions and emphatic questions, natta put at the beginning of a sentence, before the subject (if expressed).
+Negative adverbs are usually put right before the verb, in pre-verbal position; in rhetorical questions and emphatic questions, natta put at the beginning of a sentence, before the subject (if expressed).

 Copula

 The verb "to be" in OH

 The verb is conjugated in the present tense and belong to the mi-conjugation verbal class.
 In the first person plural, no *asweni or *esweni form is attested yet.
 The verb "to be" can be omitted in the present tense in sentences containing a predicate nominative (e.g., "I am a man"), thus creating a nominal sentence.
-Consequently, adjectives referred to the proedicate nominative take the nominative case as well.
+Consequently, adjectives referred to the predicate nominative take the nominative case as well.